- What Is Lutein?

 About 250 million people across the globe experience different levels of vision loss.

 Certain eye conditions, such as diabetic retinopathy, glaucoma, cataract, and AMD (age-related macular degeneration), are known to be causing this health problem.

 Here, you will find all the answers to your questions.
-This is a detailed lutein guideline and its role in healthy vision.
+This is a detailed lutein guideline and its role in healthy eyes and vision.

 What Is Lutein?

 Lutein is a carotenoid.
 Carotenoids are red, orange, and yellow organic pigments naturally present in algae, plants, fungi, and certain bacteria.
 Plenty of research shows that lutein is packed with anti-inflammatory and antioxidant compounds.